 Cory Booker's not surging in the 2020 race – and his campaign says that's just fine

-Sen. Cory Booker’s not soaring the in polls, and he doesn’t appear to have the buzz that Beto O’Rourke and Pete Buttigieg have enjoyed the past six weeks.
+Sen. Cory Booker’s not soaring in the polls, and he doesn’t appear to have the buzz that Beto O’Rourke and Pete Buttigieg have enjoyed the past six weeks.

 But that’s just fine with the Democratic senator's presidential campaign, aides say.